 Fender’s Precision bass is one of my personal favorite bass guitars to ever be made.
-The signature model of Metallica bassist Steve Harris has been specifically tailored for metal playing.
+The signature model of Iron Maiden bassist Steve Harris has been specifically tailored for metal playing.

 If you’re a fan of Metallica’s music, you’ll love this unique P-bass.
 It is designed exactly like Harris’ worn out, regal-gloss finished bass guitar even with his preferred West Ham United crest embedded on the body.

 The clunky metal bass tone is provided by a single Seymour Duncan SPB-4 signature pickup.
 The hot coil wind mechanics provides power in abundance with slight boosts to the mid-tones and a responsive, tight high-end.